jadar/blog-2.0/_posts/2022-03-07-your-only-comfort.md

 ready, willing, and able to hear and respond to all of our prayers.
 The Psalmist writes, "I waited patiently for the LORD; he inclined to me and heard my cry.
 He drew me up from the pit of destruction, out of the miry bog, and set my feet upon a rock, making my steps secure."
-(Psalm 40:1-2).
-He hears our cries for mercy.
+(Psalm 40:1-2) He hears our cries for mercy.
 What a comfort it is to know that God is listening to us!

-Moreover, we are meant to pray one for another as Paul commands in verse
+Moreover, we are meant to pray one for another as Paul commands the Corinthians in verse 11:

-11: "You also must help us by prayer, so that many will give thanks on our behalf for the blessing granted us through the prayers of many."
+> "You also must help us by prayer, so that many will give thanks on
+> our behalf for the blessing granted us through the prayers of many."

 Praying for one another leads us to give thanks when that prayer is answered.
 Not only does the one for whom the prayer was offered give thanks, but all those who petitioned on their behalf give thanks as